jtuckerk/SSCLM-MPU9150/README.md

 # Self-Stabalizing-Controllable-Laser-Mount

 This project makes use of 2 accelerometer/gyro devices, MPU9150's, and a raspberry pi to control a 3 DOF servo arm.
+Check out the demo video https://www.youtube.com/watch?v=MApU81s29Mw